 If you have a score of 500 or below, you’re going to really struggle to find a mortgage, even with help from government-backed programs.
 So what do you do if you can’t find a mortgage?

-First and foremost, the best thing to do is just improve your credit score.
+The best thing to do to increase your chances of mortgage approval with bad credit is just to improve your credit score.
 Your credit score takes into account:

 Another thing you can do is open new lines of credit, so long as you can do it responsibly.
 Taking out a small personal loan or leasing a car before applying for a home loan adds some diversity to your credit mix and gives you a strong payment history.
 It will take a little time to reflect on your credit score — but if your score is under 500, you shouldn’t rush into buying a house anyway.

 Otherwise, budgeting wisely and finding ways to cut expenses will help you free up cash.
-Also, consider putting any lump sums like tax refunds or bonuses towards your down payment.
+Also, consider putting lump sums like tax refunds or bonuses toward your down payment.

 Your debt-to-income ratio (DTI) is one of the most important factors that lenders take into consideration before approving a loan.
 If your credit score is bad, a better DTI could help your chances of approval.

 DTI is your total debt, including your mortgage payment, divided by your gross monthly income.
 Most lenders will not approve a loan for an applicant with a DTI greater than 45%, though this varies.
-So, if your credit is bad, try to pay down some debt.
+So, if your credit is bad and you can’t bring in more income with a side hustle, try to pay down some debt.

 Collections show lenders that you owe money and have not attempted to pay it back.
-When a debt gets forwarded to collections, it’s a terrible look on your credit report.
-(And may be why your credit score is so bad in the first place.)
+When creditors forward debt to collections, it can damage your score for up to seven years from the date your account became delinquent6.

 Even if you’ve paid a collection, it can still remain on your report as a “Paid” collection.
-You can, however, request to have the collection expunged from your credit report.
-It’ll cost you some money but the resulting credit score increase may justify the cost.
+You can, however, request to remove the collection from your credit report.
+It’ll cost you some money, but the resulting credit score increase may justify the cost.

-Finally, depending on the mortgage, you might qualify for a home loan with a co-signer with a better credit score.
+Finally, you might qualify for a home loan with a co-signer with a better credit score, depending on the mortgage.
 A co-signer with good credit and a better DTI may give you the bump you need to get over minimums.
-If you’re home shopping with a partner or friend, you’ll need to get their approval to co-sign on the loan, but it could be the perfect resolution for your issue.
+If you’re home shopping with a partner or friend, you’ll need their approval to co-sign on the loan, but it could be the perfect resolution for your issue.

-Buying a home with bad credit isn’t impossible.
-If you have a bad credit score, there are a number of loans you may still qualify for but you probably shouldn’t be in a rush to move in unless you’ve done a great job saving.
+Buying a home with poor credit isn’t impossible.
+If you have a low score, you may still qualify for several loans.
+Bad credit loans can be expensive, so you probably shouldn’t be in a rush to move in unless your savings are robust.
 Take some time to increase your credit score, pay down debts, and, if you can, save up.